-- 1. Submit the Wilkes University Application for Financial Aid to the Wilkes University Financial Aid Office (first-time applicants only). - 2.
-Complete the Free Application for Federal Student Aid. - 3.
-Complete the appropriate state application for financial aid. - 4.
+- 1. Complete the Free Application for Federal Student Aid. - 2.
+Complete the appropriate state application for financial aid. - 3.
 Students who desire to participate in the Stafford Loan and/or the PLUS Program must also complete the appropriate promissory note application.